A regression approach to the two-dataset problem: Two-dataset problem

 \section{Two-dataset problem}

 Suppose $n$ observations are independently drawn from one of two populations.
 These two populations may be the same or different.
 We know which observation comes from which population in terms of, say, precision, but have little knowledge of whether the two populations are identical.
 In this paper, this is called the two-dataset problem.
+More mathematically, one part of the dataset is randomly sampled from the distribution $f_{1}$, while the other part is from the distribution $f_{2}$.
+Parameters of $f_{1}$ and $f_{2}$ maybe the same or different.

+Because this paper considers the regression framework, we focus on the conditional expectation of the response given predictors.
+The regression framework requires two aspects to consider.
+One is the marginal effect on the conditional expectation, and the other is the selection of predictors.
+Subsection \ref{subsec:Random coefficients model} addresses the former, while subsection \ref{subsec:A generalization of the random coefficients model} considers both aspects.